-Tammy Hunsaker, Senior Project Manager tammy.hunsaker@slcgov.com
+Tracy Tran, Project Manager, tracy.tran@slcgov.com.

 Application documents must be clearly labeled to correspond with the Application Component Sections outlined in section 4.1.
-Submittals for citywide NOFA applications for projects not within a high opportunity area that are time-stamped later than 4:00 PM on Friday, August 16, 2019 either due to human or technological error, will not be considered.
+Proposals submitted later than 5:00 PM on Thursday, August 6, 2020 either due to human or technological error, will not be considered.